0x2b3bfa0/lesspass-hardware/README.md

 ## Opening the application:
 Navigate to https://0x2b3bfa0.github.io/lesspass-hardware (or http://localhost:8000/index.html if you're running a local server) and connect the development board into a USB port.

+# Testing

+## With hardware:
+You can plug an Atmega-32u4 development board while using this LessPass modification, and the master password will be typed automatically.

+## Witout hardware:
+Is possible to test the functionality with the master password `DEMO` by typing quickly this sequence:

+    24 912300815101335775767465 115

 # Design